JustinBurrowsDev/Simon-Game-Website/README.md

 I struggle with some of the JavaScript logic for the game.
 I’m fairly new to JavaScript and some of these concepts seem a little bit more advanced than I’m used to.
-Like playing sound using JavaScript, incorporating the keyboard within the game, And using the Jquery library.
+Like playing sound using JavaScript, incorporating the keyboard within the game, and using the Jquery library.

 # How Did I Overcome Those Challenges?